plantaeart/take-your-time/.github/instructions/backend-information.instructions.md

 # Backend Information & Guidelines

+## 🚨 Important: Documentation Updates

+**CRITICAL INSTRUCTION**: When making ANY changes to the backend code, models, schemas, API endpoints, or configuration, you MUST update this instruction file to reflect those changes.
+This ensures the documentation stays current and any AI assistant can provide accurate help based on the latest system state.

 ## 🏗️ Architecture Overview

 This is a **Product Management API** built with FastAPI that provides comprehensive CRUD operations for product catalog management.
 The backend uses asynchronous MongoDB operations and follows modern Python best practices.